 - Deviled Eggs are hard-boiled eggs that have been shelled, cut in half, and filled with a smooth mixture made from the egg yolks mixed with other ingredients.

 - At one time this filling was as simple as adding mayonnaise and mustard.
 These days though, the filling can have almost anything mixed in, and creations are becoming more and more creative all the time.
 (Enter Spicy Deviled Eggs with Cilantro!)

 And did you know foods were first called, "deviled" in the 18th century?
 This name was given to any recipe that contained heat from hot peppers, hot mustard, or hot sauces.

 So with cayenne and chipotles in this cilantro mix, these are a true deviled eggs!

-Garnish with the chopped tomato and cilantro leaves.
+- Garnish with the chopped tomato and cilantro leaves and serve.